smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.10.2 =
+This update fixes a rendering issue in the Authenticator block and restores custom blocks for subscribed sites and in the Gutenberg "PAID" preview mode.
+No action is required after updating.

 = 1.10.1 =
 This is a small maintenance update with minor improvements to the WPSuite.io site connection screen.